 you in our confused people group until you get the help you need.

 This is the strategy of many churches today.

-The Church Unleashed reminds me of the Jerry Springer show in all its
+It reminds me of the Jerry Springer show in all its variations of situations

-Often it is argued that one needs to be in target groups of like minded people,
+Often it is argued that one needs to be in groups of like minded people, separate

-separate from other groups, for empowerment and effective ministry.
+from other groups, for empowerment and effective ministry.
 This is why we have so many birds of a feather ministries.
+These

 This is really the beginning of Group Think as defined by Irving Janis

 Specialized ministry is often segregated ministry.